 Our equity award program is a vehicle for offering long-term incentives to our executives.
 We believe that equity grants help attract management talent and provide a strong link to our long-term performance and help to align the interests of our executives and our stockholders.
 In addition, the vesting feature of our equity grants furthers our goal of executive retention by providing an incentive to our executives to remain in our employ during the vesting period.
 In determining the size of equity grants to our executives, the Compensation Committee and the Chief Executive Officer consider comparative share ownership of executives in our compensation peer group, our company-wide performance, the applicable executive's performance, the amount of equity previously awarded to the executive, the vesting of such awards, and the recommendation of management.
-In 2012, our Board of Directors delegated to Patricia Gallup as a committee of the Board the authority to grant stock options and stock equivalent units, or SEUs, to non-executive officers of up to 20,000 shares per individual per calendar year; provided that no more than 350,000 shares each of options and SEUs may be granted in the aggregate.
+In 2012, our Board of Directors delegated to Patricia Gallup as a committee of the Board the authority to grant stock options and SEUs to non-executive officers of up to 20,000 shares per individual per calendar year, provided that no more than 350,000 shares of options and 350,000 shares of SEUs may be granted in the aggregate.
 In addition, the delegation limits the vesting of the SEUs to a period of no less than four years and requires the exercise price for options to be equal to the closing stock price of our common stock on the Nasdaq Stock Market on the date of the grant.
+In September 2015, our Board of Directors increased the number of SEUs that may be granted in the aggregate to 500,000 shares, and in December 2017, our Board of Directors further increased the number of SEUs that may be granted in the aggregate to 600,000 shares.